Why source types matter

 Explicit source type specification based on the data source

-If Splunk software finds an explicit source type for the particular source, it stops here.
+If the Splunk platform finds an explicit source type for the particular data source, it stops here.

 For more information, see Specify source type for a source.